Bakery Financing: How to Use It to Grow Your Operations

 Another way to attract more customers is to offer gluten free, vegan, or low-sugar baked goods.
 This will help you earn sales, even from individuals who have dietary restrictions.

 3. Hold Sales or Offer Coupons

 By offering sales, customers will rush to your retail bakery shop for their sugar fix!

 Using your loan, you can invest in marketing for these sales, hiring additional staff members to handle demand, or invest in other areas of your sales strategy.

 4. Cater Local Events

 Make connections in your community by catering local events with your baked goods.
-If the attendees appreciate your treats, they may visit your bakery in the future.
-Plus, catering jobs can be a great way to make some extra sales on the side!
+If the attendees enjoy your treats, they may visit your bakery in the future.
+Plus, catering jobs can be a great way to earn additional revenue.